PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 **Scenario**

-- Given: I have added one one-time task of `Task1`  where I'm added as a Responsible role and `Ajay` is added as Informed role.
+Given: I have added one one-time task of `Task1`  where I'm added as a Responsible role and `Ajay` is added as Informed role.
 (Here consider that `Task 1` is an open task)
-- And: `Ajay` can see the `New` tag for the `Task 1`.
+And: `Ajay` can see the `New` tag for the `Task 1`.
-- When: If I mark that task as done
+When: If I mark that task as done
-- Then: the card will appear in the done bucket for both.
+Then: the card will appear in the done bucket for both.
-- And: System sends a notification to `Ajay`.
+And: System sends a notification to `Ajay`.
-- When: I reopen that task.
+When: I reopen that task.
-- Then: system sends another notification to `Ajay`.
+Then: system sends another notification to `Ajay`.
-- And: when Ajay sees the task, he shows the `Reopen` tag.
+And: when Ajay sees the task, he shows the `Reopen` tag.
-- When: If Ajay `Mark as Read` the `Reopen` notification
+When: If Ajay `Mark as Read` the `Reopen` notification
-- Then: The system will also `Mark as Read` the `New` notification of that task.
+Then: The system will also `Mark as Read` the `New` notification of that task.

 **Technical point**

-- When the reopen notification is "marked as read" the, UI app calls 2 API to mark `New` and `Reopen` notification as read.
+- When the reopen notification is `Marked as Read` the, UI app calls 2 API to mark `New` and `Reopen` notification as read.

+##### Always shows current role with the task notification

+**Scenario**

+Given: `Sue` has one unread task notification for any task is added to her queue as Accountable
+When: `Mike` removes Sue from a Accountable role.
+Then: `Sue` gets another notification for a task is removed from her queue
+When: `Sue` opens the task notification dialog
+Then: `Sue` can see both notifications in the task notification dialog
+And: Role doesn't appear in the first notification for `Sue`

 ## Mark as Read / Mark all as Read